-Philip Edey QC > Twenty Essex > London, England > Lawyer Profile
+Philip Edey KC > Twenty Essex > London, England > Lawyer Profile

 Twenty Essex Offices

 - Banking and finance

 - Energy and natural resources

 Philip is a specialist lead advocate whose practice focuses on commercial disputes in areas including fraud, banking, insurance, commodities, energy and shipping.
 He has considerable experience in relation to freezing injunctions.
 Philip is also particularly noted for his cross-examination skills.